COVID-19 Notice: Our office remains open, with most of our attorneys and staff working remotely. If

 Ms. Maresco is a native of New York and received her undergraduate degree, summa cum laude, from Rutgers University.
 Ms. Maresco went on to obtain her Juris Doctor degree, magna cum laude, from The Pennsylvania State University, Dickinson School of Law and is admitted to practice in both Virginia and New Jersey.

 Ms. Maresco is an active participant in the Northern Virginia legal community, including as a member of the Family Law and Young Lawyers Sections of the Fairfax Bar Association.
-Ms. Maresco has been recognized as a “Rising Star” by Virginia Super Lawyers in 2019.
+Ms. Maresco has been recognized as a “Rising Star” by Virginia Super Lawyers in 2019 and 2020.

 Articles by Jenna Maresco